 Dragon Ball Z also had its respective game on the PC Engine, which stands out for adapting the explosive fights of this series to the pixels of this classic console.

-Dragon Ball Z: Idainaru Goku Densetsu (translated The Greatest Son Goku Legend) was a popular fighting videogame for the PC Engine.
+Dragon Ball Z: Idainaru Goku Densetsu (translated as The Greatest Son Goku Legend) was a popular fighting videogame for the PC Engine.
 It managed to take advantage of all the power that the console had to offer and adds excellent gameplay on top.

 The story of the game features the first three anime sagas: Saiyan, Frieza, and Cell.
-As you would hope to see from a good Dragon Ball game, the combat is very well adapted, allowing players to move in three different planes, powerful hand to hand hits, energy attacks, and intense supers.
+As you would hope to see from a good Dragon Ball game, the combat is very well adapted, allowing players to move in three different planes, powerful hand-to-hand hits, energy attacks, and intense supers.

 It’s too bad this one is missing.
 This great fighter never left Japan, and remains largely unknown in the west, even to die-hard fans of the series.

 Dungeon Explorer II is an Action RPG developed by Hudson Soft that combined RPG elements with the action seen in games like Zelda or Neutopia

 This ARPG has gameplay more focused on action than on exploration, and its most characteristic mechanic is the capability to play it in multiplayer mode with up to five players simultaneously!

 Dungeon Explorer II takes place in an open world with multiple side-quests, and a choice of eight character classes, which can evolve during the game.